Authentication in Nuxt app Part 3

 app.use('/admin', [passport.authenticate('jwt', { session: false }), AuthenticationController.adminScope], [adminRoutes])

-Double check whether nuxt and backend routes are blocked correctly for users without admin scopes.
+Double-check that both Nuxt and backend routes correctly block users without admin scopes.